Table of Contents

 - Sharing needles or inkwells that are used to apply tattoos

-- Receiving a transfusion of blood, blood products, or organs before 1992
+- Receiving a transfusion of blood, blood products, or organs before 1992 in the US; in some countries, HCV can still be spread through unscreened blood or blood products

 - Having unprotected sex with someone who has HCV